jadelandeg/news-API/README.md

 Welcome to my News API!

-This app was created to practice using new technology.
+This API was created to practice using new technology.
 It is a backend API service that is used to access news data from a database and provide the information to the frontend

 - Link to hosted API: https://jade-landeg-news-api.herokuapp.com